libp2p/interface-connection/README.md

 # API

-A valid connection (one that follows this abstraction) connection, must implement the following API:
+A valid connection (one that follows this abstraction), must implement the following API:

 **Table of contents:**